GerFr/starshop/README.md

 Welcome to our Web Engineering student project.

 At **Starshop** you get the opportunity to own a multitude of stars, so you can brag to your friends and colleagues about them.
+Start [shopping](https://gerfr.github.io/starshop/) now!

 ## Main Features
 - advanced **search** algorithm (allows typos)